masendhy/HeejraRumahDigital/README.md

 ## Deployment

-The application can be deployed using Docker containers.
-Build the Docker image and run it with the appropriate environment variables.
+The application can be deployed to any Node.js hosting platform.
+Make sure to set the appropriate environment variables for database connection.